About City of Hope

-- Knowledgeable in Good Clinical Practices, Food and Drug Administration Rules and Regulations, NIH guidelines, HIPAA regulations and ICH guidelines in relation to clinical trials.
-If not already familiar, become familiar with institution Policy and Procedures with particular emphasis in conducting multiple clinical research trials.
+Ensures application and adherence of Good Clinical Practices, Food and Drug Administration Rules and Regulations, NIH guidelines, HIPAA regulations, ICH guidelines, and institutional policies in relation to clinical trials.

 Follows established City of Hope and department policies, procedures, objectives, performance improvement, attendance, safety, environmental, and infection control guidelines, including adherence to the workplace Code of Conduct and Compliance Plan.
 Practices a high level of integrity and honesty in maintaining confidentiality.